-To use Google Home, you’ll need a Google Home speaker device (there’s Google Home, Google Nest Mini, and Google Nest Hub just to name a few), the Google Home app, and a Google/Gmail account.
+To use Google Home, you’ll need a Google Home-compatible device (such as the Nest Hub Max), the Google Home app, and a Google account.
 The Google Home app will walk you through the setup, and you’ll be able to add other information, like your location, so you can get local weather or traffic updates.
 If you want a quick primer, check out our detailed article on how to set up Google Home.

-You’ll also want to connect your Google Home app with some of your other apps like Spotify, or Google Photos to increase the device’s functionality.
+You’ll also want to connect your Google Home app with some of your other apps like Google Photos or Spotify to increase the device’s functionality.
 For example, you can send photos from your phone to the display and listen to music from your favorite streaming service.

 There are hundreds of Google Home-enabled devices, with more coming on the market all the time.
 When home automation was first introduced, the devices were limited to things like smart speakers and light bulbs.
 The advancements in connectivity and A.I. have expanded that range to include a much wider and more versatile variety of products.

-Smart thermostats and doorbells allow users to manually control their homes’ heating and cooling cycles — or to automate it fully using geofencing so that when the house is empty, the heating dials back.
-With smart Google Home-enabled doorbells, or cameras you can easily see who is at the door from anywhere in the house, the city, or the world — essentially, wherever you have a connection.
+Smart thermostats allow users to manually control their homes’ heating and cooling cycles — or to automate it fully using geofencing, so that when the house is empty, the heating dials back.
+With smart Google Home-enabled doorbells, you can easily see who is at the door from anywhere in the house, the city, or the world — essentially, wherever you have a connection.